You told the agent to stay read-only. It edited anyway.

 Think In Contracts

-Session, persona, directive, kits, intents, essentials, references, and skill authorization resolving into an operating contract for an agent.
+Session, persona, directive, kits, skills, and skill authorization resolving into an operating contract for an agent.

 Example Roots